-With only one pot, this spicy and healthy Spice and Chicken Gumbo has a velvety sauce, served over quinoa and is ready in only 30 minutes!
+With only one pot, this spicy, healthy & easy Shrimp and Chicken Gumbo has a velvety sauce is served over quinoa for a quick dinner recipe!

 If there is one way to take me back to culinary school, it would be gumbo.